nilsso/nilsso.github.io-src/pages/music/theory/index.md

 {% endthm %}

 {% thm %}
-The $\equiv$ symbol means equivalence/congruence and is not the same as equality.
+The $$\equiv$$ symbol means equivalence/congruence and is not the same as equality.
 For example, -5 and 7 are not equal to one-another, but they are congruent to one-another modulo 12:

 $$